TOEFL · 2026 Format

 Listening Format

-The Listening section runs approximately 29 minutes and also uses adaptive testing.
+The Listening section runs approximately 25–29 minutes (router ~18 min + lower module 7 min or upper module 11 min) and uses the same router/module adaptive structure as Reading.
 It includes four task types spanning conversational, functional, and academic listening contexts.
+As with Reading, some items are non-scored and used for calibration.

 Choose a Response